 - Pupils are expected to act safely and responsibly when working on electronic devices at school and at home and to think carefully about how they act and what they say to each other.
 They should keep safe at all times.

 - Pupils should do their best all the time and show pride in their work.

 - Pupils should line up quietly and sensibly.

-Children will learn to follow these codes through the consistent example shown by adults.
-Assemblies, PSHE and curriculum lessons time such as stories, outside speakers, project work and drama will be used to actively promote and model positive behaviours and to support the children in resolving any conflicts.
+Children will learn to follow these codes through the consistent example shown by adults in the school.
+Assemblies, PSHE, Computing and other curriculum lessons, outside speakers, project work and drama will be used to actively promote and model positive behaviours and to support the children in resolving any conflicts.

 - The focus of behaviour management is positive, not confrontational.

 - Children are treated with respect and allowed both choice and control of their own behaviour.